mkellerman/minimal-mistakes/_posts/2019/2019-01-25-Introducing_PSTwitterAPI.md

 ## Twitter API Helper functions
 I originally created the module [InvokeTwitterAPIs](https://github.com/mkellerman/invoketwitterapis) that is sitting in the [PowerShell Gallery](https://www.powershellgallery.com/packages/InvokeTwitterAPIs/2.5), but a lot has changed since then.
 I wanted to refactor the whole project and make it easier/faster overall.
 It wasn't complete, and many endpoints where missing.

-Instead of writing each endpoints by hand, I created a Script to scrape the Twitter API documentation, get the ResourceUrl, Description and Parameters, to generate all the functions dynamically.
-You can go check that part out here: [GitHub: APIHelper](https://github.com/mkellerman/PSTwitterAPI/tree/master/APIHelper)
+Instead of writing each endpoint by hand, I created a Script to scrape the Twitter API documentation, get the resource URL, description and parameters.
+It then uses this to generate all the helper functions dynamically.
+You can go check it out here: [GitHub: APIHelper](https://github.com/mkellerman/PSTwitterAPI/tree/master/APIHelper)

 It's not pretty, but it does the job!